e-e/adonis-elasticsearch/README.md

 ## Contributing

-You are more than welcome to contribute to Vue Flags.
+You are more than welcome to contribute to `adonis-v5-elasticsearch`.
 Just submit changes via pull request and I will review them before merging.

 1. Fork it! 🤙